Monuments in Kolkata

 Garrison:Eastern Command

 Built for residential purposes, by Raja Rajendra Mullick in 1835, this wonderful mansion is still used by his heirs.
-The current resident of this palatial mansion is the family of Raja Rajendra Mullick Bahadur.
 As the palace is privately owned, one has to obtain a pass from the West Bengal Tourist office, 24 hours prior to the time of entry.

 Important Facts About Marble Palace: